Starting Your Own Digital Skills Training Program

 Check in and evaluate progress.

-After the referral, navigators determine whether goals have been met or if additional meetings are required.
+After the referral, trainers determine whether goals have been met or if additional meetings are required.
 This process should continue throughout the appointment.
-Navigators should check in and confirm that all solutions are working for the learners’ needs.
+Trainers should check in and confirm that all solutions are working for the learners’ needs.

 - When and where might this take place?

-- The digital navigator will check in with the learner at subsequent scheduled meetings or through other contact methods to determine if the learner has achieved their goals or would like more support.
+- The trainer will check in with the learner at subsequent scheduled meetings or through other contact methods to determine if the learner has achieved their goals or would like more support.
 If more support is needed, return to step two.
 If not, continue to step six.

 Learner exit.

-After the evaluation, navigators begin to wrap up relationships and collect program feedback, data on the status of goals and the learner’s satisfaction, and impact stories.
+After the evaluation, trainers begin to wrap up relationships and collect program feedback, data on the status of goals and the learner’s satisfaction, and impact stories.

 - When and where might this take place?

-- When the digital navigator and the learner decide they do not need to meet again in the short term, the survey might be provided on paper, by email, or via a call from the digital navigator’s supervisor.
+- When the trainer and the learner decide they do not need to meet again in the short term, the survey might be provided on paper, by email, or via a call from the trainer’s supervisor.

 - Form: Follow-up survey